Skip to content

 Example of the Security & Privacy section on the System Preferences panel

-From a security and privacy standpoint, TCC is generally very positive — it provides end users with insight and control over which apps have access to system services and data.
-However, in an enterprise environment, this step can prove troublesome to manage, especially when the apps are preapproved by the IT team and deployed via an MDM service for business use.
+However, in an enterprise environment, TCC prompts can prove troublesome to manage, especially when the apps are preapproved by the IT team and deployed via an MDM service for business use.

-PPPC stands for Privacy Preferences Policy Control.
-PPPC is the configuration profile used to manage TCC settings.
-In SimpleMDM, PPPC is referred to as the Privacy Preferences profile.
+In SimpleMDM, PPPC is referred to as the Privacy Preference profile.
 This profile allows an admin to preapprove applications’ access to various system services so that the end user doesn’t have to do it manually.

 Configure identifying information